 They soon find that they are “sensates,” humans who can communicate through one another and share knowledge and skills.
 The diverse cast of characters go on to discover their power and uncover the truth about their identities, and the unique characters have audiences falling in love.

 Loyal fans were understandably devastated that Netflix chose to cancel the show in 2017 after just two seasons.
 However, due to an overwhelming response from the show’s dedicated audience, Netflix later released a two hour finale special, which aired on June 8, 2018.

-Focusing on a group of magically-inclined friends that are a bit older than our Hawkins protagonists, this Syfy original series nevertheless showcases the strong bonds that form when young people are tasked with saving the world together.
+Focusing on a group of magically-inclined friends who are a bit older than our Hawkins protagonists, this Syfy original series nevertheless showcases the strong bonds that form when young people are tasked with saving the world together.

 Taking place at a magical grad school in New York where a group of students discovers a powerful hidden kingdom, The Magicians is sort of like a grown-up version of Harry Potter crossed with The Chronicles of Narnia.
 The series ran for five seasons, and wasn't afraid to be a bit edgy, to experiment with sex and drugs, and to test its main characters at every turn.
-After four seasons, the fun and fantastical show seems to have really found its voice.

 If you love the dynamic between Mike and Eleven, you’re bound to love this WB classic, which explores what happens when romantic relationships form between regular humans and some very human-like aliens.

-Set place in the motherland of ufology, Roswell is a three-season gem that follows Liz Parker, an average high schooler who falls in love with Max Evans, a mysterious, brooding newcomer who also happens to be a powerful alien king from another planet.
+Set in the motherland of ufology, the original Roswell is a three-season gem that follows Liz Parker, an average high schooler who falls in love with Max Evans, a mysterious, brooding newcomer who also happens to be a powerful alien king from another planet.

 Roswell stars young Katherine Heigl as Max’s alien sister, and was created by TV legend Jason Katims (of Friday Night Lights fame).
 The show is just as ridiculous and campy as it is genuinely gripping.
 It was also rebooted into a popular, more inclusive series on The CW in 2019.